Glasgow Coma Scale: History

-Pre-history
+Pre-GCS assessment

 During the 1960s, assessment and management of head injuries became a topic of interest.
 The number of head injuries was rapidly increasing, in part because of increased use of motorised transport.
 Also, doctors recognised that after head trauma, many patients had poor recovery.
 This led to a concern that patients were not being assessed or medically managed correctly.
 Appropriate assessment is a critical step in medical management for several reasons.
 First, a reliable assessment allows doctors to provide the appropriate treatment.
 Second, assessments let doctors keep track of how a patient is doing, and intervene if the patient is doing worse.
 Finally, a system of assessment allows researchers to define categories of patients.
 This makes it possible to determine which treatments are best for different types of patients.

-A number of assessments for head injury (“coma scales”) were developed, though none were widely adopted.
-Of 13 scales that had been published by 1974, all involved linear scales that defined levels of consciousness.
+A number of assessments for head injury ("coma scales") were developed, though none were widely adopted.
+Of 13 scales that had been published by 1974, all involved linear scales of abnormal or impaired ability.
 These scales posed two problems.
-First, levels of consciousness in these scales were often poorly defined.
-This made it difficult for doctors and nurses to evaluate head injury patients.
+First, the categories or levels of impairment in these scales were often poorly defined, which made it difficult for doctors and nurses to evaluate head injury patients.
 Second, different scales used overlapping and obscure terms that made communication difficult.

 Origin

-In this setting, Bryan Jennett and Graham Teasdale began work on what became the Glasgow Coma Scale.
+In this setting, Bryan Jennett and Graham Teasdale of the University of Glasgow Medical School began work on what became the Glasgow Coma Scale.
 Based on their experiences, they aimed to make a scale satisfying several criteria.
 First, it needed to be simple, so that it could be performed without special training.
 Second, it needed to be reliable, so that doctors could be confident in the results of the scale.
 Third, the scale needed to provide important information for managing a patient with a head injury.

 Their work resulted in the 1974 publication of the first iteration of the GCS.
 The original scale involved three exam components (eye movement, motor control, and verbal control).
 These components were scored based on clearly defined behavioural responses.
 Clear instructions for administering the scale and interpreting results were also included.
 The original scale is identical to the current scale except for the motor assessment.
 The original motor assessment included only five levels, combining "flexion" and "abnormal flexion".
 This was done because Jennett and Teasdale found that many people struggled in distinguishing these two states.